2 Class Engagement

 • This late policy does not apply to exams, tests, or quizzes.

-If contact is not made within 36 hours of the missed deadline, the missing assignment will receive a 0 and cannot be made up.
+• If no contact is made within within 36 hours of the missed Final Deadline, the assignment will receive a 0 and cannot be made up.

-In general, I am much more sympathetic and accommodating if you communicate in advance.
+• In general, I am much more sympathetic and accommodating if you let me know beforehand.

 2.2.2.1 Submissions